• Skip to main content

 SALT: I used about ¼ tsp pink salt for marination.
 Another ¼ tsp tsp while sauteing.
 If using regular salt, you may need less.
 Do adjust the qty as needed.

-GARAM MASALA: If you cannot make the fresh spice powder from the recipe card above, then use any other good garam masala, mutton masala or meat masala as desired following the instructions on the pack for qty.
+GARAM MASALA: If you cannot make the fresh spice powder from the recipe card above, then use any other good garam masala, meat masala or meat masala as desired following the instructions on the pack for qty.
 If making the spice powder from the above recipe, then use 1 tbsp while cooking mutton and the rest add it while frying.
 If you do not like too many spices in your dish, then use only as needed while frying.

 SPICES: fennel seeds, cumin, cardamoms and cinnamon are used to tone down the heat in the dish, so do not skip them.